OpenIPC/PixelPilot_rk/README.md

 | `mavlink.radio_status.*`            | uint/int | Status of various radio equipment.
 Tags `{sysid: 3, compid: 68}` encode the [injected status of WFB-ng receiver](https://github.com/svpcom/wfb-ng/blob/4ea700606c259960ea169bad1f55fde77850013d/wfb_ng/conf/master.cfg#L227-L228) |

 More can be easily added later.
 You can use `DebugWidget` to inspect the current raw value of the fact(s).

+Currently we have generic widgets and more ad-hoc specific ones.
+Generic widgets normally can be used to display any fact (as long as datatype matches):

+* `TextWidget` - displays a static string of text
+* `IconTextWidget` - displays a graphical icon followed by a static text
+* `TplTextWidget` - displays a string of text by replacing placeholders with the fact values
+* `IconTplTextWidget` - displays a graphical icon followed by templatized text string
+* `BoxWidget` - displays a static square.
+Might be good as a background.
+* `BarChartWidget` - displays a simple bar chart for the single fact's statistics.
+Each bar represents either minimum or maximum or sum or count or average of the fact over time interval.
+Can be used to show eg the average video bitrate or RSSI or FPS.
+* `PopupWidget` - displays a stacked pop-ups with text facts which fade-away after timeout.
+* `DebugWidget` - displays debug information (name, type, tags, value) about fact(s)

+Specific widgets expect quite concrete facts as input:

+* `DvrStatusWidget` - shows up when DVR is recording and is hidden when not.
+  Uses `dvr.recording` fact
+* `VideoWidget` - shows FPS and video resolution.
+  Uses `video.displayed_frame`, `video.width`, `video.height` facts
+* `VideoBitrateWidget` - shows video bitrate (not radio link, but video!).
+  Uses `gstreamer.received_bytes` fact
+* `VideoDecodeLatencyWidget` - shows video frame decode and display latency (avg/min/max).
+  Uses `video.decode_and_handover_ms` fact
+* `GPSWidget` - displays GPS fix type (no fix / 2D fix / 3D fix etc) and GPS coordinates.
+  Uses `mavlink.gps_raw.fix_type`, `mavlink.gps_raw.lat` and `mavlink.gps_raw.lon` facts

 ## Known issues